-On unix, if there is a group named cvsadmin, only members of that group can run cvs admin (except for the cvs admin -k command, which can be run by anybody).
-This group should exist on the server, or any system running the non-client/server CVS.
+On unix, if there is a group named cvsadmin, only members of that group can run cvs admin commands, except for those specified using the UserAdminOptions configuration option in the 'CVSROOT/config' file.
+Options specified using UserAdminOptions can be run by any user.
+See Section C.9 [config], page 170 for more on UserAdminOptions.

+The cvsadmin group should exist on the server, or any system running the non-client/server CVS.
 To disallow cvs admin for all users, create a group with no users in it.
 On NT, the cvsadmin feature does not exist and all users can run cvs admin.

-A.6.1 admin options
+A.7.1 admin options